IaroslavDenisenko/rsschool-cv/cv.md

 ## About me

 I have been working in technical support for about 10 years.
 Time passes ...
 I am almost 35 years old.
 Despite the fact that I have a leading position, I have no prospects for further development.
 Therefore, I decided to develop in the direction of developing software for mobile devices on iOS.
 I have a little programming experience in C, Objective-C and Python.
-I hope I succeed and I will become a cool programmer.
+I hope I succeed and become a cool programmer.

 ## Skills